 William did not live long after that; in the following July his landlady telephoned the police after discovering him unconscious in his Boston apartment.
 Forty-six year old Sidis had suffered a massive stroke, and he never again regained consciousness.
 Such was the end of the one-time prodigy who had astonished a Harvard math audience at age eleven; he died a reclusive, penniless office clerk.

-Though he probably would not have put much stock in formal measures of intelligence, it is estimated that William Sidis's IQ was as high as 300, where 100 is average and over 140 is considered genius.
-Whatever the reason for his underwhelming output later in life, he was certainly one of the most profoundly gifted human beings who ever lived.
+Though he probably would not have put much stock in formal measures of intelligence, Sidis’s sister later claimed that a psychologist had administered an IQ test on her brother, arriving at an estimated score of 250-300.
+In such a test, 100 is average and over 140 is considered genius.
+Whatever the reason for his underwhelming output later in life, he was certainly one of the most profoundly ‘gifted’ human beings who ever lived.
 There is no telling what William might have accomplished for mathematics and science if only his talents had not been squandered.